cannatag/ldap3/docs/manual/source/tutorial_searches.rst

     >>> for entry in entries:
     >>>     print(entry)

 Entries are returned in a generator, which can be useful when you have very long list of entries or have memory limitations.
 Also, it sends the requests to the LDAP server only when entries are consumed in the generator.
-Remember, a generator can be used only one time, so you must elaborate the results in a sequential way.
+Remember, a generator can be used only one time, so you must iterate over the results in a sequential way.
 If you don't want the entries returned in a generator, you can pass the
 ``generator=False`` parameter to get all the entries in a list.
 In this case all the paged searches are performed by the ``paged_search()`` function and the set of entries found are queued in a list.